kirjavascript/duplex/README.md

 give algs names w/ colours
 click to see the alg / auto mirrored

+subset chooser like 2LLui
-select subset, generate cases that use smallest number of first algs 3 look duplex, duplex on cll
+select subset, generate cases that use smallest number of first algs do lazy load subset cubes
+3 look duplex, duplex on cll

 * add ability to select a subset, and list solutions that use the smallest quantity of first alg -> this is how to find recog patterns -> add colours to tell algs apart